-Together, the overall changes in spending and grant meant that the combined use of general and earmarked reserves was reduced by £3,650,000 from that originally planned.
+Together, the overall changes in spending and grant meant that the combined use of general and earmarked reserves increased by £512,000 from that originally planned.

-A net use of the General Fund Reserve of £392,000 was made for the year and, at the yearend, the reserve stood at £9.46 million.
+A net use of the General Fund Reserve of £1,463,000 was made for the year and, at the year-end, the reserve stood at £8.00 million.
 This reserve provides financial flexibility to the Council for meeting exceptional and/or unanticipated items and is used to support the Council's capital investment programme.